mrdavemorgan/lepgallery/readme.txt

 * Version format updated
 * Hidden gallery field added to those auto-populated if blank
 * Introduction and installation screencast
+= 1.0.2 =
+* Version number is displayed on admin menu page and noted in html

 == Dependencies ==